 - Use a towel to partially dry your hair.
 Then switch to fan or hair dryer until your hair is nearly dry

 Shampoo fruits: Store in dry and cool place away from direct sunlight; preferably in an air-tight container if you want to keep up to a year.
 You can also store them in the fridge or freezer.

 Shampoo fruit liquid from brewing method: Should use immediately after brewing

-Shampoo fruit liquid from boiling method: Store in covered bottle in the fridge.
+Shampoo fruit liquid from the boiling method: Store in a covered bottle in the fridge.
 Keep up to 2 weeks.
 Remember to label the bottles so as not to confuse them with other food.